 Maturity and Anguish

 Throughout this book, we can see a more mature and independent Elena.
-However, she continues to obsessively compare herself with Lila, being that the origin of many doubts and anguishes.
+However, she continues to obsessively compare herself with Lila, the origin of many doubts and anguish.

 She still sees Naples as a source of violence, especially against women.
 Yet, even far from there, Naples is always present in her life, and she didn’t reach the happiness or freedom she expected by living in a different town.
 Her husband is distant, motherhood is complicated, and her success in the first book seems less and less important now that she can’t seem to write another one.

-Lila’s life doesn’t look easier nor happier.
+Lila’s life doesn’t look easier or happier.
 She works too much.
-She is always tired and watches her son become more and more distant from what was desirable.
-Lila faces all these situations surrounded by an environment of growing social agitation where she gets involved almost without noticing.
+She is always tired and watches her son grow increasingly distant from what was desirable.
+Lila faces all these situations surrounded by an environment of growing social agitation, where she gets involved almost without noticing.

-The way Ferrante carries us to the political-social environment of the characters without lose focus of their personal story is an impressive ability.
+The way Ferrante carries us to the political-social environment of the characters without losing focus of their personal story is an impressive ability.

 Worker’s Movement

-The political and social instability that Ferrante describes so well takes massive importance in our protagonists' life.
-One night, Lila tells Elena the terrible conditions in which she has to work, as well as the fact that her boss takes advantage of his position with the female workers.
+The political and social instability that Ferrante describes so well takes on massive importance in our protagonists' lives.
+One night, Lila tells Elena about the terrible conditions in which she has to work, as well as how her boss takes advantage of his position with the female workers.
 Once more, Naples is connected with violence and injustice.

 Lila becomes responsible for exposing the dirt.
 Her ability to speak and lead people together in the same direction is evident at this point.

-However, what looks absolutely unacceptable to us, doesn’t seem so important for many of the characters.
+However, what looks absolutely unacceptable to us doesn’t seem so important for many of the characters.
 Lila, herself, has more significant problems, different priorities.
-After all, the workers' conditions on the factory were just one more thing, on top of so many social and political issues they already have to face every single day.
+After all, the workers' conditions in the factory were just one more thing on top of the many social and political issues they already had to face every single day.
 This is very well explained by Elena, in a simple sentence:

 “Closer things are constantly falling down, falling apart, falling away.”